+CAUTION!
 Do not begin assembly until all parts have been located.
 Use only original parts from the manufacturer.
+WARNING! • Prior to installation, ensure that the suspension and the supporting structure are adequate

 Prior to installation, ensure that the suspension and the supporting structure are adequate to support the chain hoist and loads.
 If necessary, consult a professional qualified to evaluate the suspension location and its supporting structure.